-The expected outcome of this indicator is that the school district monitors and assists programs in providing high quality educational services and accurately reports student and staff data for accountability and evaluation purposes.
+The expected outcome of this indicator is that the school district monitors and assists the program in providing high quality educational services and accurately reporting student and staff data for accountability and evaluation purposes.

-Indicator 8: School District Monitoring, Accountability and Evaluation
+Indicator 8: School District Monitoring, Accountability, and Evaluation

-The expected outcome of this indicator is that the school district monitors and assists programs in providing high quality educational services and accurately reports student and staff data for accountability and evaluation purposes.
+The expected outcome of this indicator is that the school district monitors and assists the program in providing high quality educational services and accurately reporting student and staff data for accountability and evaluation purposes.